DfE-DAU/dau-R-template/README.md

 # Project Title

 ## Overview
-Provide a brief description of the analytical project, its objectives, and its relevance to government operations.
+Provide a brief description of the analytical project, its objectives, and its relevance to operations.

 ## Data Sources
 - List and describe the datasets used
-- Include data origin (e.g., government databases, public APIs)
+- Include data origin (e.g., databases, public APIs)
 - Mention any access restrictions or data sensitivity considerations

 ## Methodology